 - Devote some of your lawn to wildflowers

-The best time to apply a pre-emergent is when the temperature in the top 1 inch of soil has been 55 degrees F for five consecutive days.
+You may also choose to apply an organic or traditional “pre-emergent” herbicide.
+The best time to apply a pre-emergent is when the temperature in the top 1 inch of soil has been 55 degrees F for five consecutive days (often in March and April).
 Once the soil temperatures reaches 55 degrees, annual weed seeds begin to germinate.
 Once you can see weeds in your lawn, a pre-emergent herbicide is not effective.

 A word on dandelions: A common perennial weed in early spring, dandelions can also be dug out by their roots—or, just enjoy their yellow blooms.
 If you are maintaining a yard without chemicals, you could always harvest dandelion greens when young and tender!
 Note: Snap off dandelion heads before they seed if you don’t want more dandelions next year.